DaCruzEmanuel/PowerBI_Sales_Analysis/README.md

 ### 2. Data Exploration and Organisation

+Exploring a dataset before importing it into Power BI is crucial for some of the folllowing reasons:

+**•	Data Quality Assessment**

+Early cleaning and preparation ensure reliable and accurate data.

+**•	Understanding Data Structure**

+Familiarize with the relationships between tables, data types and field ensure correct modeling, relationship optimization and effective report structure design.

+**•	Optimization of Data Load**

+Exploring the dataset beforehand allows you to identify unnecessary columns or rows that can be excluded from the import process, reducing data load size.
+This optimizes Power BI performance, especially for large datasets, ensuring faster report generation and analysis.

 ### 3. Data transformation and cleaning in Power Query Editor

 **On Power Query from Power BI:**